Kaltsoon/data-management-and-databases/slides/week-5/week-5.md

 # The AVG aggregate function

-- The `AVG` aggregate function returns the _average value_ in a column:
+- The `AVG` aggregate function returns the _average value_ of a column:

 ```sql
 -- what's the average grade from course with code "a730"?